squeaky-pl/pystacia/doc/source/image.rst

 -------------

 Sometimes you may want to override alpha level for all pixels at once.
-You can do that with :meth:`tinyimg.image.Image.set_alpha`.
+You can do that with :meth:`pystacia.image.Image.set_alpha`.

 >>> image.set_alpha(0.75)